KeithBremer/CYF-DB-Module/install/install.md

 ## Ubuntu Install
 ---

-If you have Ubuntu as your operating system you can install PostgreSQL using:
+If you have Ubuntu as your operating system you can install PostgreSQL using the following commands in the terminal (note: the `$` is the system prompt):
 ```
 $ sudo apt-get install postgresql postgresql-contrib
 ```